Dietary adherence is a strange one. While most people will say that sticking to your diet is just a matter of discipline, this isn’t the full story.

 So to some extent, you can blame your biology, but that’s not the whole story.

-You see there are multiple factors that make adherence to your plan harder, and understanding these a little bit more will help you increase your adherence.
+Anyway, there are multiple factors that make dietary adherence harder, and understanding these a little bit more will help you increase your adherence.
 Because let’s face it, we are all the same species, so the evolutionary reasoning behind poor dietary adherence just doesn’t cut it.
-There are people out there that are able to adhere to their diet, so if they can do it why can’t we all?

 Dietary Adherence and Education

 This is a big reason why people find it hard to be adherent to their diets.
 They just aren’t aware of what needs to be done and prioritised to see the results they desire.
 They don’t understand their calorie and macronutrient requirements, and if they do, they aren’t aware that some of their choices aren’t conducive to their goals.
 They choose high-calorie density foods, with low satiety and wonder why their diets make them so hungry.
 Or they eat “good” food but don’t account for the caloric value of it.
-More education almost always increases adherence.

-This applies especially to those that are undertaking a new way of eating.
-If you are changing your diet to new or modified foods, then gaining a better education of how to structure your diet will obviously help you become more adherent to your diet.
-More education is always a good thing.
+This applies especially to those who are undertaking a new way of eating.
+If you are changing your diet to new or modified food selection, then gaining a better education of how to structure your diet will obviously help you become more adherent to your diet.

-Everyone has dietary perceptions and preferences, and these can sometimes be the limiting factor in your adherence.
+Everyone has dietary perceptions and preferences, and these can sometimes be the limiting factor in dietary adherence.
 Education to some extent will help here, but it won’t always.
-If you have been thought your whole life that carbs are bad, it is going to take a lot of education to teach you they aren’t.
+If you have been taught your whole life that carbs are bad, it is going to take a lot of education to teach you they aren’t.
 If you don’t like the taste of vegetables you are going to have to spend the time educating yourself on the different benefits of vegetables and the different kinds of vegetables available.

 Dietary Adherence and Motivation

 People aren’t actually motivated long-term.
 They have whims, not desires.
 They like the idea of achieving a certain body composition or goal, but they aren’t actually motivated by the process.
 They want the end result, but they don’t want to really have to deal with the process involved in getting there.
-Or perhaps they aren’t actually motivated to achieve the goal themselves.
-Someone else has chosen the goal for them.
-They have been told by their doctor they need to lose weight, or they think that person they fancy will like them more if they achieve a certain body composition.

 This is very common, and it isn’t necessarily a bad thing.
 Assessing your motivations is an important part of actually working towards a goal, and very often you will find that your motivation is quite low because you don’t actually want the goal.
 So always swimming against the current and struggling with low motivation could just be an indication that you don’t actually care about the end goal, or it is just a lower priority goal to other goals (such as enjoying meals out with friends/family).